-Whatever the reason for the addiction, scented vinegar has a hold on me.
+Whatever the reason, scented vinegar has a hold on me.
 It’s here to stay!

 Scented Vinegar Varieties

 I made the discovery one weekend when my vegetable crisper was stuffed with a bunch of leftover herbs that were on the verge of going bad.
-It’s the perfect cleaner to make in summer when citrus is cheap and fresh herbs are plentiful or in winter when you have fresh herbs leftover from holiday recipes and citrus is cheap .
+It’s the perfect cleaner to make in summer when fresh herbs are plentiful or in winter when you have fresh herbs leftover from holiday recipes and citrus is cheap .

 How to Make Scented Vinegar for Cleaning